shumailsajjad/Quantitative-Algorithmic-Trading-with-Python/README.md

-# Quantitative Algorithmic Trading with Python 📊💻
+# Quantitative Algorithmic Trading with Python 📊

-Welcome to the **Quantitative Algorithmic Trading with Python** repository!
 This project contains Python scripts for developing and backtesting algorithmic trading strategies.
 The codebase is built around concepts learned from the Udemy course ["Algorithmic Trading & Quantitative Analysis Using Python"](https://www.udemy.com/course/algorithmic-trading-quantitative-analysis-using-python/).

 ## Features